-The northern beaches is fortunate to support many different wetland environments, including the estuarine wetlands of Careel Bay, the coastal floodplain wetlands at Warriewood, those lining our four coastal lagoons and the freshwater fresh water wetlands of Manly lagoon.
+The Northern Beaches is fortunate to support many different wetland environments, including the estuarine wetlands of Careel Bay, the freshwater wetlands at Warriewood, those lining our four coastal lagoons and the coastal floodplain wetlands of Manly lagoon.

 Many wetland habitats are now recognised as endangered in NSW, emphasising the need for ongoing management and conservation.
 Bush regeneration and aquatic weed control have been our focus since we took control of the wetlands.
 Dedicated volunteer Bushcare groups also contribute to their management and care.